iLert/docs/integrations/dingtalk.md

 ---
-description: Receive and respond to iLert incidents in DingTalk.
+description: Receive and respond to iLert alerts in DingTalk.
 ---

 # DingTalk Integration